TowneSquare/TowneSpace-contract/README.md

 ## Roadmap

 1. [ ] Create marketplace contracts
+2. [ ] Create studio contracts
-2. [ ] Create a marketplace for web
+3. [ ] Create a marketplace for web
+4. [ ] Create a studio for web
-3. [ ] Create a marketplace for mobile
+5. [ ] Create a marketplace for mobile

 --------------------